-Niche perfume: what it actually means and why it matters
+Niche perfume meaning: what it is, how it differs, and why it matters

 Which is a shame, because when niche was first applied to perfumery — sometime in the 1990s, as a handful of independent houses began operating outside the mainstream distribution model — it meant something specific.
 And that specific thing is still worth understanding, even if the word itself has been diluted.

-In its original sense, niche perfumery describes houses that operate outside the large beauty conglomerates — the LVMH, Coty, Interparfums, and Puig groups that control the majority of the global fragrance market through licensing deals with fashion brands.
+Niche perfume describes fragrance houses that operate outside the large beauty conglomerates — the LVMH, Coty, Interparfums, and Puig groups that control most of the global fragrance market through licensing deals with fashion brands.
 A niche house makes its own fragrances, under its own name, without a fashion house licensing arrangement.
 It distributes through specialist retailers and its own channels rather than through mass-market department store counters.
 It makes its decisions about ingredients and formulas based on the fragrance itself rather than on what a licensing agreement requires.

 Niche vs designer vs mass-market: the real differences